 Luminate was one of the Foundation’s first national partnerships.
 The Foundation has awarded match funding with Creative Scotland for a project by Luminate and the Scottish Care Inspectorate for a joint training programme for artists and care staff across Scotland.

-The Foundation has also awarded Luminate core funding over four years to support its ambition to become the creative ageing national development agency for Scotland.
+The Foundation has also awarded Luminate core funding to support its ambition to become the creative ageing national development agency for Scotland.

 And thirdly, we have granted match funding to a joint project with the Life Changes Trust for a Dementia Inclusive Singing Network in Scotland.